digitalbazaar/did-cli/README.md

 * `--name NAME`: set a private name [note](#notes)
 * `--description DESCRIPTION`: set a private description [note](#notes)
 * `--no-notes`: don't add automatic "created" private [note](#notes)
+* `--register/-r`: register on a ledger

-### Send to a Ledger
+### Register on a Ledger

-By default `create` will only store a DID locally.
-If you want to also immediately send it to the default Veres One testnet ledger:
+By default `generate` will only store a DID locally.
+If you want to also immediately register it to the default Veres One testnet ledger:

-    did create -s
+    did generate -r

-You can send local DIDs to a ledger with the `send` command:
+You can register local DIDs to a ledger with the `register` command:

-    did send DID
+    did register DID

 Some ledgers may require DID authorization (this topic is outside of the scope of this tool).
 You can specify an authorization DID key with `--auth/-a`:

-    did send DID -a AUTHDID
+    did register DID -a AUTHDID

 Some ledgers may require proof-of-work to accept a DID request.
 Others may allow "accelerators" to be used.
-These are specified with `--accelerator/-A` and use the same authorizaion DID:
+These are specified with `--accelerator/-A` and require an authorizaion DID:

-    did send DID -a AUTHDID -A ACCELERATORHOSTNAME
+    did register DID -a AUTHDID -A ACCELERATORHOSTNAME

 Other options: